jawslouis/Battlegrounds-Match-Data/README.md

-Note: Plugin is no longer maintained.
-If interested to take over this plugin, contact me on Discord at jawslouis#7967
+## Note: benluiwj has taken over the maintenance of this plugin.
+Use his fork at https://github.com/benluiwj/Battlegrounds-Match-Data

 # Battlegrounds-Match-Data
 A plugin for [Hearthstone Deck Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker) to save Battlegrounds match data to a CSV, Google Spreadsheet, or an [online dashboard](https://bgstats.cintrest.com).